 Ann-Marie Turnage is a native Washingtonian where she received early dance training under Patti Hands of Patti's School of Dance in Arlington, Virginia.
 As a teen and young adult her performances took her to stages from Minnesota, to Maryland, Virginia including Wolf Trap and Miami.
 Her tap dancing is heavily influenced by the Gene Kelly style of tap.

-Constance Walsh (Associate Artistic Director) began her training in New Jersey with Michael Fokine Jr. The French School of Ballet and with William Inglis at the New Jersey School of Performing Arts.
+Constance Walsh (Director of Enrichment & Adult Programs, Principal of the Pre-Professional Division) began her training in New Jersey with Michael Fokine Jr. The French School of Ballet and with William Inglis at the New Jersey School of Performing Arts.
 After working with Daniel Nagrin, Ms. Walsh moved to New York City to attend the Martha Graham School on full scholarship.
 Ms. Walsh danced with Martha Graham, Pearl Lang, Sara Rudner and John Goodwin.
 In NY she started her own company Lacey/Strom.
 Her work was chosen by Martha Graham to be in The Young Choreographers Series in 1975.
 She began her teaching career in the 1980s and in 1991 she started her own studio, Classworks, in Easton Maryland.
 Designing a four studio/theater space, she created a new company, Dance Harrison Street.
 Her work was honored by Gov. and Mrs. Glendening at the Governors mansion in 1998, and she served on the Maryland State Arts Council.

 Maria Watson is a professional theatre-director, choreographer and dancer.
 A New York City-based dancer and actor for 15 years, Ms. Watson studied with Ann Reinking, Chet Walker, Tony Stevens, and Chris Chadman.
 Ms. Watson was classically trained at the Washington School of Ballet and the North Carolina School of the Arts.
 In New York, she studied directing with Tony Award-wining director Vivian Matalon and at the Acting Studio with James Price.
 She served as Artistic Director of the Mohawk Theatre Guild in Massachusetts, Millbrook Playhouse in Pennsylvania,and as Director/Choreographer at the Forestburgh Playhouse in New York.
 Ms. Watson's professional jazz-dance company will debut this November at Joy of Motion in Washington DC.